Arizona Department of Corrections launches program to fight opioid addiction in prisons

 "(The) hope ideally is, to reduce recidivism, to keep them from coming back to the prison system and to have them remain clean and sober for a lifetime," Hellman said.

-Hellman told KNXV she hopes the program helps improve the department's recidivism rate, or the rate in which criminals re-offend, which currently stands at 39.4 percent.
+Hellman told ABC15 she hopes the program helps improve the department's recidivism rate, or the rate in which criminals re-offend, which currently stands at 39.4 percent.

 "This is a huge deal for ADC," Hellman said.
 "Until recently, we never considered medicated-assisted treatment, so this is part of our whole initiative about reducing recidivism."